Martin Rapaport

-Martin Rapaport is the chairman of the Rapaport Group and founder of the Rapaport Diamond Report and RapNet, an online diamond trading network.
+Martin Rapaport is the chairman of the Rapaport Group and founder of the Rapaport Diamond Report and Rapaport Trade (formerly RapNet), an online diamond trading network.
 Known for his influential role in the diamond industry, Rapaport has been both a pioneer and a controversial figure, advocating for price transparency, ethical sourcing, and the commoditization of diamonds.
 His work extends beyond market analysis to include contributions to addressing conflict diamonds, promoting Fair Trade practices, and engaging with non-governmental organizations on industry ethics.